 There is some risk with any surgical procedure.
 For each patient, I carefully weigh the risk/benefit ratio by imagining what I would do if I were in your place.
 Fortunately, in experienced hands, severe complications that could worsen the vision are rare.
 The chances of eyelid, cornea, retina, and ocular pressure problems may depend on individual circumstances, but all may occur even without surgery - i.e. with aging alone.
-With modern advances in technique, more than 98% of patients with otherwise healthy eyes will gain significant visual improvement following surgery.
+With modern advances in technique, we can be very confident that otherwise healthy eyes will gain significant visual improvement following surgery.

 Your outpatient surgery will be performed at the Peninsula Eye Surgery Center, 1128 W. El Camino Real, in Mountain View, CA, (650) 964-3200.
-This was the first surgery center from San Francisco to San Jose to specialize in eye surgery only, and performs one of the highest volumes of cataract surgery in Northern California.
+This was the first surgery center in the San Francisco-San Jose region to specialize in eye surgery only, and performs one of the highest volumes of cataract surgery in Northern California.

 Dr. Chang was among the first in the Bay Area to employ topical or "needle-free" anesthesia for cataract surgery.
 The eye is numbed by anesthetic drops, rather than the conventional shot of Novocaine.
 Thanks to light sedation, you will feel calm and relaxed, but awake.
 Since your lids are gently held open, you will see light, but not the operation itself.
 This most advanced method eliminates sutures, anesthetic injections, eye bandages, and postoperative restrictions for most patients.
-Since the surgery takes less than 30 minutes, even patients in poor health can successfully undergo cataract surgery.
+Since the surgery takes less than 20 minutes, even patients in poor health can successfully undergo cataract surgery.